Supporting Multilingual Learners

 Once you have done this, compile your new vocabulary (be it with any technology tools you are using or old fashioned flashcards!) and also summarize what you have read to create reading notes for future study use.
 Over time, your reading speed and comprehension will increase, and you won't need this process in quite the same way or at all.

 - The Academic Support Office offers a number of Skills and Strategy Sessions to help with reading comprehension, time management, study skills, and preparing for tests and quizzes.
 The full list of these sessions is available on the Academic Support webpage, and they are available to all interested students.
-If you'd like to attend a session, you can contact Matthew Werkheiser, the Director of Academic Support, to schedule a meeting through either email or Navigate.
+If you'd like to attend a session, you can schedule times to meet with the Academic Support staff through Navigate; for any questions, please email email@example.com.

 - In addition to Skills and Strategy Sessions, the Academic Support Office offers Academic Planning sessions: these meetings can be used to help organize your semester, create goals and checkpoints for your learning across the term, and provide regular check-ins with the academic support staff to discuss grades, course progress, and other details related to your semester.
-If you are interested in scheduling one of these sessions, please reach out to our office at firstname.lastname@example.org.
+If you are interested in scheduling one of these sessions, please reach out to our team at firstname.lastname@example.org.